Petix992/ChaosMonkeyPods/README.md

         value: "target_label"

 and re-dploy the application **kubectl apply -f ChaosMonkeyDeployment.yaml**.
-Alternatively you can set them at run time by using **kubectl edit deployment chaos-monkey **
+Alternatively you can set them at run time by using **kubectl edit deployment chaos-monkey**.